6 Important Resources Needed in Software Development Projects

 Enlisted below are types of resources in software project management management that businesses must know.

-People are the most valuable resource in your project and company.
+Whether you are an organization building your product with in-house team or with an offshore software development company, people are the most valuable resource in your project and company.
 It is the driving force that completes tasks that move the project forward.
 To move the project forward, your team members must have sufficient knowledge, skills, and expertise to make sound decisions and complete their tasks efficiently.

-Examples of human resources
+Examples of human resources in technology space

 - Outsourced teams